 Question: "Do women have to remain silent in church?"

-1 Corinthians 14:33–35 states, "...As in all the congregations of the saints, women should remain silent in the churches.
+First Corinthians 14:33–35 states, “As in all the congregations of the saints, women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the Law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.”
-At first glance, this seems to be a blanket command that women are not allowed to speak at all in the church.
-However, 1 Corinthians 11:5 mentions women praying and prophesying in the church and does not condemn it.
+At first glance, this seems to be a blanket command that women are never allowed to speak at all in the church.
+However, earlier in the same epistle (1 Corinthians 11:5), Paul mentions women’s praying and prophesying as allowable activities, and we know that older women are to teach younger women (Titus 2:4).
 Therefore, 1 Corinthians 14:33–35 must not be an absolute command for women to always be silent in church.